Fonseca, La Guajira: Geography

 The municipality of Fonseca has a total area of 622 km2 at an altitude of 11 m above sea level at the seat of the municipality.
 The municipality is on a depression in the valley of the Ranchería River which flows through the municipality from west to east, between the Sierra Nevada de Santa Marta and the Serranía del Perijá.

 Fonseca limits to the north with the municipality of Riohacha and Sierra Nevada de Santa Marta mountain range; to the south with the Bolivarian Republic of Venezuela and the Serranía del Perijá mountains; to the east with the municipality of Barrancas and to the west narrowly with the municipality of San Juan del Cesar.

 The average temperature throughout the year is 28 °C varying only by altitude due to the mountainous environment.
-The municipality‘s climate ranges from hot semi-arid (Köppen BSh), as at the weather station of La Paulina, to tropical savanna (Aw) in wetter locations.
+The municipality's climate ranges from hot semi-arid (Köppen BSh), as at the weather station of La Paulina, to tropical savanna (Aw) in wetter locations.
 There is a long though not intense wet season from April to November and a dry season from December to March with very little or no rain.

+Climate

 History

 The area of Fonseca was inhabited by different indigenous groups; Chimila, Tupe, Wayuu, Cariachile people and Motilon.

-There are two hypothesis about the foundation of Fonseca.
+There are two hypotheses about the foundation of Fonseca.
 One describes that by the year 1750 Catalan colonizer Agustín Fonseca and Italian José Agustín Parodi founded the village.

 Agustín Fonseca was the leader of a group of adventurers who settled by the Ranchería river, but in a rainy season the river flooded the area bringing diseases.
 They moved to a dryer place on what is supposedly the present-day main plaza of Fonseca.
 José Agustín Parodi was a captain of the Spanish Crown and arrived by orders of the Spanish monarchy.

 In 1773 the settlement of Fonseca was registered as jurisdiction of the Province of Santa Marta, only until 1967 La Guajira separated of Magdalena Department.
 On June 13, 1829 Fonseca became a municipality of the Intendencia of La Guajira by Decree 1954.
 Fonseca became a municipality of the Department of La Guajira in 1954.